testifysec/technical-assessments/platform/system-design.md

 - Consideration of cache technology, data structure, and eviction policies.
 - Handling of distributed synchronization and data privacy.
 - Strategies for ensuring data consistency and cache scalability.
-- Measures for high availability and fault tolerance.

 **Note:** This assignment assesses your system design skills, particularly in the context of caching and distributed systems.
 The goal is to create a robust and efficient cache system that enhances the performance of the GraphQL backend while addressing important considerations like data privacy and consistency.
 Good luck with the assignment!